-Wildlife: Arawale National Reserve is a critical refuge for a range of wildlife species including four globally threatened species: hirola or Hunter’s hartebeest, Grevy’s zebra, East African wild dog and East African cheetah.
-The reserve is also a sanctuary to other wildlife such as like the African bush elephant, giraffe, lesser kudu, buffalo, hippo, and crocodile.
+Wildlife: Arawale National Reserve is a critical refuge for a range of wildlife species including four globally threatened species: hirola or Hunter’s hartebeest, Grevy’s zebra, East African wild dog, and East African cheetah.
+The reserve is also a sanctuary to other wildlife such as the African bush elephant, giraffe, lesser kudu, buffalo, hippo, and crocodile.

 A variety of bird species, both migratory and residential, have been spotted at the reserve mainly near the splendid Tana river.

 Visiting Arawale requires a 4WD since there are no tracks within or leading to the reserve.